tomdoyoon/tdyk9098/README.md

 # These are the types of repositories I will upload:

-- Showcase: Quick and simple demonstration and journal of my learning, usually with one dataset
+- Showcase: Quick and simple demonstration and journal of my learning, usually with one dataset and no observations explained.
-- MiniProject: Slightly more detailed analysis of a dataset, usually with one dataset
+- MiniProject: Slightly more detailed analysis of a dataset, usually with one dataset with a list of observations.
-- Project: In-depth analysis of multiple datasets with a final report summarizing key findings
+- Project: In-depth analysis of multiple datasets with a final report summarizing key findings, explaining methods and procedures, and providing figures and tables.

 # I hope you enjoy following along my personal journey!
 <!---